 2c) Design and Methods Preliminary microarray analysis was performed using RNA extracted from whole embryos, so results may not be eye specific.
 Aim 2 will use eye specific RPCs isolated from PlxnA2 mutant, Sema6A mutant and WT embryos at 18 somites.
 CRISPR mutants will be generated on an rx3:GFP transgenic background.
 Embryos will be fixed, dissociated and FAC sorted for GFP positive cells.
 Generating mutants will ensure higher confidence and uniformity in results compared to morphants.
 RPCs from each mutant and WT control will be isolated and their nuclei will be extracted for RNA isolation (100ng-1μg/condition).
 Prior to use for Illumina RNA-seq, rRNA will be depleted.
 RNA-seq will determine the RPC transcriptome at 18 somites in order to analyze differences in gene expression between mutants and WT.
-10,000 Isolated RPCs from mutant and WT embryos will be used for ATACseq (assay for transposase accessible chromatin followed by high throughput sequencing).
+10,000 Isolated RPCs from mutant and WT embryos will be used for ATAC-seq (assay for transposase accessible chromatin followed by high throughput sequencing).
 This technique will analyze differences in open chromatin footprints between WT and mutant RPCs where chromatin accessibility will be used as a proxy for active sites of transcription.
-ATACseq uses modified hyperactive transposases, which allow for the efficient cutting of exposed regions of DNA.
+ATAC-seq uses modified hyperactive transposases, which allow for the efficient cutting of exposed regions of DNA.
 Adapter sequences are ligated to the isolated fragments to enable for high throughput sequencing.
 Bioinformatics will be used to mine sequences that show differences in chromatin accessibility between mutant and WT RPCs for regulatory elements.
 ChIP-seq (Chromatin immunopreciptiation followed by high throughput sequencing) will be utilized as a secondary technique to look for areas of transcriptional repression and activation/enhancer regions.
 Antibodies against two histone modification markers, H3K27me3 (tri methylation of lysine on histone 27) as a marker of areas of repression (Young et al., 2011) and H3K27ac (tri acetylation of lysine on histone 27) as a marker of active/enhancer regions will be used.
 WT and mutant generated footprints will be compared to identify possible transcriptional control elements of target genes downstream of Sema6A/PlxnA2 signaling.
 This aim will establish differences in chromatin accessibility and histone modifications in mutant compared to WT RPCs, therefore it will be possible to look for enhancers, repressors or transcription factor binding motifs to begin to understand the regulatory elements downstream of Sema6A/PlxnA2 signaling.

 2d) Feasibility problems & approaches CRISPR/Cas9 mutagenesis has been successful in zebrafish and is currently underway in our lab.
 If CRISPR mutagenesis is unsuccessful, alternative target guide RNAs will be designed and multiple targets will be injected at once.
 Mutants are also becoming available from vendors.
 Alternatively, already validated morphant embryos would be used.
 Genomic experiments will be performed in collaboration with Dr. Seth Frietze in the Medial Laboratory Science Department at UVM.
 ATAC and ChIP-seq have been shown to work with 10,000 cells, and RNA-seq with as little as 100ng RNA.
 Given that zebrafish have numerous offspring, isolating sufficient numbers of cells will be possible.